Everybody loves a good story!

 We must cultivate our soul and understand that the root comes before the fruit.

-Starbucks reclaimed four shipping containers and make a pretty cool coffee shop out of them.
+Starbucks reclaimed four shipping containers and made a pretty cool coffee shop out of them.

 They say the containers are “reclaimed, refurnished, renewed and revived.”